- Cisco Employee,

 30 * * * * /directory/of/your/executable_in_step_three

+Make sure the permissions on the file allow it be executed.
 Now, what will happen is every half hour the crontab will download the pcap file to the directory you specified.
-The first one will be named pcap, the second pcap.1, third pcap.2 and so on.
-You need to be careful to make sure your crontab is downloading the pcap file before sections start getting overwritten.
+The first file will be named pcap, the second pcap.1, third pcap.2 and so on.
+You need to be careful to make sure your crontab is downloading the pcap file before the new packet captures get overwritten.
 You can adjust either your crontab time or the buffer size on your ASA to accomplish this.